-The Animal Health section at the NFSA's head office is responsible for contingency plans, monitoring and preventive measures against animal diseases.
-The section seeks to eradicate endemic disease, control the transmission of infectious agents and improve the general health of terrestrial animals.
+The NFSA head office is responsible for contingency plans, monitoring and preventive measures against animal diseases.
+The aim is to eradicate exotic diseases, control the transmission of infectious agents and improve the general health of terrestrial animals.
 Inspections are carried out by the local departments of the regions.

-Holding registration, animal identification and movement controls
+Holding registration, record keeping, animal identification and movement controls

-The domestic animal database 'Husdyrregisteret' contains a register of all bovine, ovine, caprine, porcine and poultry holdings.
+The domestic animal database 'Husdyrregisteret' contains a register of bovine, ovine, caprine, porcine and poultry holdings.
 The database is part of MATS.